sajjadali54/SajjadAli54/README.md

 ---

-## 👨‍💻 About Me
+## :boy: About Me

-As a driven and ambitious final-semester CS undergraduate, I am dedicated to pushing the boundaries of technology.
+As a driven and ambitious final-semester CS undergraduate :man_student:, I am dedicated to pushing the boundaries of technology :gem:.
 My unwavering commitment to academic excellence has earned me prestigious recognition through three scholarships: STHP, Ehsaas, and Institutional Merit Scholarship.
-With a diverse skill set in desktop development, utilizing Java, C# and web technologies, I have seamlessly transitioned into the realm of mobile app development, expertly crafting solutions using Flutter and Android Studio with Kotlin.
-Fueled by my passion for machine learning, I have actively pursued projects that challenge and inspire me, expanding my knowledge and skills in this exciting field.
-I am also well-versed in decentralized app development, harnessing the power of blockchain technology to bring innovative solutions to life.
-Currently, I am diving into the fascinating world of applied robotics, Cyber Security and cloud computing, constantly seeking new opportunities to grow and make an impact.
+With a diverse skill set in desktop development :computer:, utilizing Java, C# and web technologies, I have seamlessly transitioned into the realm of mobile app development :iphone:, expertly crafting solutions using Flutter and Android Studio with Kotlin.
+Fueled by my passion for machine learning :chart_with_downwards_trend:, I have actively pursued projects that challenge and inspire me, expanding my knowledge and skills in this exciting field.
+I am also well-versed in decentralized app development :key:, harnessing the power of blockchain technology :ledger: to bring innovative solutions to life.
+Currently, I am diving into the fascinating world of applied robotics :robot:, Cyber Security :computer: and cloud computing :cloud:, constantly seeking new opportunities to grow and make an impact.

 ## 🛠️ My Tech Stack

-### 💻 Mobile application development
+### :iphone: Mobile application development

 <div>
 <img